 Please keep in mind that most of these situations refer to patients wearing braces; those with Invisalign clear aligners may not even go through some of these.

 Portland Orthodontic emergencies are not life-threatening scenarios, as such, but adequately identifying one such situation may prove challenging.
 Let’s take a look at some alarming cases that could develop during your orthodontic care.

 Examples of Orthodontic Emergencies

 We’re joining our friends from the American Association of Orthodontists (AAO) to explain what happens in some of the most common cases of orthodontic emergencies out there.

-You should always get in touch with your orthodontist if you suspect you are undergoing any complications with your treatment.
-Still, as these situations are not life-threatening, you’ll be able to wait some time before seeing your orthodontist and getting a fix.
+You should always get in touch with your Portland orthodontist if you suspect you are undergoing any complications with your treatment.
+Still, as these situations are not life-threatening, you’ll be able to wait some time before seeing your orthodontist in Portland and getting a fix.

 Some of these scenarios even have DIY solutions you can use at home to relieve some discomfort.

 If you’re using traditional metal braces, you can imagine how discomforting it can be to have a stainless steel wire poking at the inside of your cheeks.

 It’s possible something in your diet helped dislodge a metal wire or broke it altogether.